Quickstart: Run your first Resource Graph query using Azure PowerShell

 If you wish to remove the Resource Graph module from your Azure PowerShell environment, you can do so by using the following command:

 # Remove the Resource Graph module from the current session Remove-Module -Name 'Az.ResourceGraph' # Uninstall the Resource Graph module from the environment Uninstall-Module -Name 'Az.ResourceGraph'

-This does not delete the module file downloaded earlier.
+This doesn't delete the module file downloaded earlier.
 It only removes it from the running PowerShell session.